edwarddistel/mta-subway-countdown-clock/README.md

 STATIONS = "725N 725S"
 ```

+First, copy that file to `.env`.

-Replace the x's in the `MTA_API_KEY` with the key you wrote down in Step 1.
+Then replace the x's in the `MTA_API_KEY` with the key you wrote down in Step 1.
 Replace the station IDs with the numbers you wrote down in Step 3.
 Note the station string should remain encased in double quotes and separated by spaces, as shown.
 Save.

 ### Step 5: Test the app